slewie/HypONIC/README.md

 the hyperparameters of machine learning models.
 The library provides a simple interface for sklearn and keras models.

 ## Features
-*HypONIC* supports the following algorithms:
+*HypONIC* supports different nature inspired computing algorithms.
-- Swarm-based:
+The following algorithms are currently implemented or are planned to be implemented:

+**Swarm-based:**
 - - [x] Particle Swarm Optimization (PSO)
 - - [x] Inertia Weight PSO (IWPSO)
 - - [ ] Ant Colony Optimization (ACO)